 If you disagree with the outcome of the reconsideration, you can then appeal directly to an independent tribunal.
 You must send a written appeal directly to HM Courts and Tribunal Service, not to the DWP.
 This is known as direct lodgement.

 If you decide to appeal, your appeal must arrive at the Tribunal Service within one month of the date on your mandatory reconsideration notice.
-This time limit can be extended by up to 13 months in certain circumstances.
+This one month time limit can be extended by up to a further 12 months in certain circumstances.
 If you miss the deadline, you should explain why your appeal is late.